-ESG Score, relative to the benchmark or its sector.
-The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies of the sub-fund's investments, than the weighted average of the constituents of the Reference Benchmark.
+- ESG Score, relative to the benchmark or its sector.
+The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the issuers of the sub-fund's investments, than the weighted average of the constituents of the Reference Benchmark. - Distinct E, S and G scores relative to the country, sector or benchmark